 Your first abandonment email should go out about an hour after a shopper leaves your site.

 If you wait too long to send your first post-abandonment email, you run the risk of becoming a fleeting thought in your shoppers’ minds.
-In fact, sending your first abandonment email within 1-2 hours generates 105% more revenue than the same email sent 24 hours after abandonment.

 While you may be tempted to send the first email within seconds, this can actually become counterproductive.
 If a customer simply navigates away for a moment with plans to return, the immediate contact may register as spam in the shopper’s mind.